sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 - There's another manifest type, called a manifest list, or in OCI, an Index
 - This manifest contains a list of descriptors to manifests
-- I forgot to mention, those descriptors can also have a "platform" section, so runtimes can find their platform from the list and pull the appropriate manifest
+- Those descriptors can also have a "platform" section, so runtimes can find their platform from the list and pull the appropriate manifest
 - This Index is JSON, gets serialized, and has its own digest (registries are consistent like that)

 ---